-Why Your Doctor Tests Your Blood Sugar
+Why Your Healthcare Provider Tests Your Blood Sugar

 Type 2 on the rise

-In type 2 diabetes, your pancreas either does not secrete enough insulin or insulin isn't used properly by the body’s cells (this is called insulin resistance).
-When blood sugar is consistently elevated, the risk of heart attack and stroke increase by up to four times.
-It also greatly raises the risk for kidney disease, along with potential leg amputation from poor circulation, blindness, and other maladies.
+In type 2 diabetes, your pancreas either does not make enough insulin or your body’s cells aren’t properly using the insulin.
+This is called insulin resistance.
+When blood sugar goes up again and again, the risk for heart attack and stroke goes up by up to 4 times.
+It also greatly raises the risk for kidney disease.
+You are also at risk for blindness, amputation because of poor circulation, and other disorders.

 Type 2 diabetes is usually diagnosed later in life.

-In an alarming trend, we're diagnosing many teens with this type of diabetes--something almost unheard of 20 years ago.
-This is thought to be directly related to obesity, poor diet, and lack of exercise.
-The American Diabetes Association (ADA) recommends type 2 diabetes screening for children and teens who are overweight and have at least two of these risk factors:
+But in an alarming trend, many teens are being diagnosed with it.
+This was almost unheard of 20 years ago.
+This is thought to be directly related to being extremely overweight, having a poor diet, and a lack of exercise.
+The American Diabetes Association (ADA) recommends type 2 diabetes screening for children and teens who are overweight and have at least 2 of these risk factors:

 It's always best to find diabetes before symptoms begin.
 But watch for these symptoms:

 Risk factors for type 2 diabetes are:

-Being older than 45
+Being older than 45 years

-Being over weight or obese (body mass index of 25 or higher)
+Being overweight or obese (body mass index of 25 or higher)